Aluerie/AluBot/.github/CONTRIBUTING.md

 ### Do you have questions about the source code?

 * Ask me any question about AluBot - contact me using info below.
-If you do not have a discord account or want the question to be public then you can create new discussion in [this repository discussions](https://github.com/Aluerie/AluBot/discussions) under "Q&A" category.
+If you do not feel like contacting me directly or want the question to be public then you can create new discussion in [this repository discussions](https://github.com/Aluerie/AluBot/discussions) under "Q&A" category.